MiriNajme/PM4Moodle/METHODOLOGY_AND_CASE_STUDY.md

 #  OCPM<sup>2</sup>: Methodology and Case Study

-This document explains, step by step, how the PM4Moodle tool and its underlying case study were implemented using the OCPM<sup>2</sup> methodology.
+This document explains, step by step, how the PM4Moodle tool and its underlying case study were implemented using the OCPM<sup>2</sup>, an extension of PM<sup>2</sup> methodology.
 It is intended for anyone interested in understanding the methodological framework, design decisions, and the full process behind our educational process mining case study.

 ---